Structured Data Generation

 )

-or all fields at once:
+or all of them at once:

->>> field.unregister_all_fields()
+>>> field.unregister_all_handlers()

 Data can be exported in JSON or CSV formats, as well as pickled object representations.